Tuesdays & Fridays 10am-Noon

 with Rev. Janine Seitetsu Larsen

-Includes opening & closing chants, two periods of meditation (25 minutes each) and dokusan, a ten-minute break, and an hour for check-in, study, and discussion.
+Includes opening & closing chants, two periods of meditation (25 minutes each), kinhin, check-in and dharma reflection.
+Dokusan is offered during the first hour.
+The second hour includes check-in, study, and discussion.
 Drop-in friendly; join and leave as your schedule allows.

 We use a shared reading style which is friendly to drop-in attendance and does not require everyone to have a copy of the text.
 We work with the same book at both the Tuesday and Friday meetings and do not usually repeat any of the readings at either meeting.
 Each day will bring its own teaching, so no need to prepare in advance or worry about what you’ve missed.

 - About our dharma text: Published in 2021, the book provides a collection of Thich Nhat Hanh’s short teachings on the importance of boldly reimagining “an entirely new way of living and doing things and to never be afraid to dream.
 And he reminds us, no matter what, to always wok together, never alone.”
 Sister True Dedication, a monastic dharma teacher ordained by Thich Nhat Hanh.
 She is the book’s editor, and her commentary is also offered throughout.

 For more information or to receive the Zoom link, please email Janine at: